Tropics: Seasons and climate

+Climate change

+The climate is changing in the tropics, as it is in the rest of the world.
+The effects of steadily rising concentrations of greenhouse gases on the climate may be less obvious to tropical residents, however, because they are overlain by considerable natural variability.
+Much of this variability is driven by the El Niño-Southern Oscillation (ENSO).
+The Tropics has warmed by 0.7–0.8 °C over the last century—only slightly less than the global average—but a strong El Niño made 1998 the warmest year in most areas, with no significant warming since.
+Climate models predict a further 1–2 °C warming by 2050 and 1–4 °C by 2100.

 Ecosystems

 Tropical plants and animals are those species native to the tropics.
 Tropical ecosystems may consist of tropical rainforests, seasonal tropical forests, dry (often deciduous) forests, spiny forests, deserts, savannahs, grasslands and other habitat types.
 There are often wide areas of biodiversity, and species endemism present, particularly in rainforests and seasonal forests.
-Some examples of important biodiversity and high endemism ecosystems are El Yunque National Forest in Puerto Rico, Costa Rican and Nicaraguan rainforests, Amazon Rainforest territories of several South American countries, Madagascar dry deciduous forests, the Waterberg Biosphere of South Africa, and eastern Madagascar rainforests.
+Some examples of important biodiversity and high-endemism ecosystems are El Yunque National Forest in Puerto Rico, Costa Rican and Nicaraguan rainforests, Amazon rainforest territories of several South American countries, Madagascar dry deciduous forests, the Waterberg Biosphere of South Africa, and eastern Madagascar rainforests.
 Often the soils of tropical forests are low in nutrient content, making them quite vulnerable to slash-and-burn deforestation techniques, which are sometimes an element of shifting cultivation agricultural systems.

 In biogeography, the tropics are divided into Paleotropics (Africa, Asia and Australia) and Neotropics (Caribbean, Central America, and South America).
 Together, they are sometimes referred to as the Pantropic.
 The system of biogeographic realms differs somewhat; the Neotropical realm includes both the Neotropics and temperate South America, and the Paleotropics correspond to the Afrotropical, Indomalayan, Oceanian, and tropical Australasian realms.

 Flora

 Flora are plants found in a specific region at a specific time.
-In Latin it means a "flower".

-Some well-known plants that are exclusively found or originate from the tropics or are often associated with the tropics include:
+Some well-known plants that are exclusively found in, originate from, or are often associated with the tropics include: